-- 1.25124 Also weighing cargo and/or cargo containers on drive-on type scales and recording weights. - 1.251241 Where required by the employer, the Union agrees that clerks with necessary "Weighmaster Certificates" will be provided. - 1.251242 Where a member company of the Pacific Maritime Association has an existing bargaining relationship, has granted recognition to, and has assigned the work described in Section 1.25124 to a bona fide labor bargaining unit as a result of such relationships and recognition, the assignment of such work herein to the ILWU Clerks, shall not become effective unless the ILWU Clerks obtain the right to represent such worker(s) or unless the ILWU Clerks can assume such work assignment with the concurrence of such other bargaining unit and without jurisdictional work stoppages. - 1.2513 Clerks will perform any and all work falling under this contract classification and will shift assignments as required by the employer, who shall not put excessive or unreasonable amounts of work on any employee, and if the union feels that the employee is being imposed upon unreasonably, the matter shall be taken up under the grievance procedure.
-A clerk may be upgraded during and for the balance of a shift. - 1.2514 Clerks' duties shall be performed under the supervision assigned by the employer in accordance with this Contract Document. - 1.2515 The practice of direction of supervisors by management is recognized and shall not be disturbed.
-The direction of the flow of cargo to or from a ship by supercargoes or supervisors is recognized. - 1.252 Supervisor.
+1.25124 Also weighing cargo and/or cargo containers on drive-on type scales and recording weights.

+1.251241 Where required by the employer, the Union agrees that clerks with necessary "Weighmaster Certificates" will be provided.

+1.251242 Where a member company of the Pacific Maritime Association has an existing bargaining relationship, has granted recognition to, and has assigned the work described in Section 1.25124 to a bona fide labor bargaining unit as a result of such relationships and recognition, the assignment of such work herein to the ILWU Clerks, shall not become effective unless the ILWU Clerks obtain the right to represent such worker(s) or unless the ILWU Clerks can assume such work assignment with the concurrence of such other bargaining unit and without jurisdictional work stoppages.

+1.2513 Clerks will perform any and all work falling under this contract classification and will shift assignments as required by the employer, who shall not put excessive or unreasonable amounts of work on any employee, and if the union feels that the employee is being imposed upon unreasonably, the matter shall be taken up under the grievance procedure.
+A clerk may be upgraded during and for the balance of a shift.

+1.2514 Clerks' duties shall be performed under the supervision assigned by the employer in accordance with this Contract Document.

+1.2515 The practice of direction of supervisors by management is recognized and shall not be disturbed.
+The direction of the flow of cargo to or from a ship by supercargoes or supervisors is recognized.

+1.252 Supervisor.
 An employee who is assigned to the direction or supervision of the work of other clerks, but who may be assigned to other work covered by this Agreement, as incidental to his other duties.

-- 1.253 Chief supervisor.
-An employee who is assigned to direct work of supervisors; provided, however, that the individual employer shall have the right to determine whether or not a chief supervisor need be employed if 1 or more supervisors are employed. - 1.254 Supercargo.
+1.253 Chief supervisor.
+An employee who is assigned to direct work of supervisors.
+In addition, a chief supervisor shall be employed whenever the individual employer employs more than one supervisor working in receiving and delivering operations at a container terminal; otherwise, the individual employer shall have the right to determine whether or not a chief supervisor need be employed if 1 or more supervisors are employed.

+1.254 Supercargo.
 An employee who supervises the loading and/or discharging operations of a vessel, and who, as a direct representative of the employer, in conjunction with other representatives of the employer is responsible for the safe, efficient and proper handling of cargo.
 He shall have the authority to hire, supervise, place and/or discharge men, and shall perform such duties in accordance with the orders and requirements of his employer.
 A supercargo shall not do the work of clerks or supervisors, except as incidental to his other duties.
-The phrase "as incidental to his other duties" is defined to mean: That the supercargo is permitted to perform minor or subordinate duties of a supervisor or clerk in connection with the handling of cargo. - 1.3 Any questions arising as to the application or interpretation of Section 1 as it applies to covered work in the dock areas shall be subject to review by the Joint Coast Labor Relations Committee and shall be referred, if necessary, to the Coast Arbitrator for final resolution. - 1.4 The Union may at any time, in general or limited terms, waive in writing the right of clerks to do any portion of the work herein assigned to clerks or so accept an interpretation of such assignment, and to the extent and for the time that such waiver or interpretation is accepted by the Association in writing, the employer may assign or permit assignment of excepted work to any class of workers consistent with such waiver or interpretation.
-Among the waivers and interpretations that have been made and accepted are:
+The phrase "as incidental to his other duties" is defined to mean: That the supercargo is permitted to perform minor or subordinate duties of a supervisor or clerk in connection with the handling of cargo.